 Troubleshooting the PI Server integration

-In version 2.1 of FogLAMP a major change was introduced to the OMF plugin in the form of support for OMF version 1.2.
-This provides for a different method of adding data to the OMF end points that greatly improves the flexibility and removes the need to create complex types in OMF to map onto the FogLAMP reading structure.
-When upgrading from a version prior to 2.1 where data had previously been sent to OMF, the plugin will continue to use the older, pre-OMF 1.2 method to add data.
-This ensures that data will continue to be written to the same tags within the PI Server or other OMF end points.
-New data, not previously sent to OMF will be written using the newer OMF 1.2 mechanism.
+When upgrading from a FogLAMP version prior to 2.1 where data had previously been sent to OMF, the plugin will continue to use the pre-OMF 1.2 Complex Types definitions to send data.
+This ensures that data will continue to be written to the same PI Points within the PI Server or other OMF end points.
+New OMF North instances will send data using the newer OMF 1.2 mechanism.

-It is possible to force the OMF plugin to always send data in the pre-OMF 1.2 format, using complex OMF data types, by turning on the option Complex Types in the Formats & Types tab of the plugin configuration.
+It is possible to create a new OMF North plugin instance that sends data using Complex Types (that is, pre-OMF 1.2 format) by turning on the option Complex Types in the Formats & Types tab of the plugin configuration.
+This is not recommended.

 OMF_Formats